douglasduteil/dummy-6to5-karma-coverage/README.md

 # Dummy-6to5-karma-coverage [![Build Status][travis-image]][travis-url]

-> Dummy 6to5 project to test karma coverage on it with isparta oleg
+> Dummy 6to5 project to test karma coverage on it with [isparta](https://github.com/douglasduteil/isparta)

 ### Dev Dependencies